Narayan7330/landing-page/README.md

-Here's a sample content for a README file for The Odin Project Landing Page project:

 Landing Page Project
 This is a simple, responsive landing page created as part of The Odin Project curriculum.
 The goal of this project is to build a landing page using HTML and CSS while applying the principles of Flexbox for layout.